 RSD Advisory is an information, resource, support and research friendly adversaria relating to RSD(S)/CRPS, Reflex Sympathetic Dystrophy Syndrome, known also as, Complex Regional Pain Syndrome.
-Included here also will be information which might be directly or indirectly associated with CRPS/RSD itself.
-Having been diagnosed myself in 2003, after a 2 year delay, I can honestly say it’s been a hard and unstable ride.
+Included here will also be information which may not be directly associated with CRPS/RSD.
+Diagnosed in 2003, after a 2 year delay, I can honestly say it’s been a hard and unstable ride.

 January 26 2013 was the 12 year anniversary of the injury that led me through this tumbling journey.
 In a work related accident on January 26, 2001, the side of my shirt snagged on an unsecured fire extinguisher hanging on the outside of another employee’s grocery checker station.
 I was walking semi quickly as this occurred as the store was busy and I proceeded to trip and stumble across the store several times, crashing into displays, trying to use my hands to catch air, anything, I was never able to catch myself or able to stop the fall.
 I was grabbing at air, but nothing was there to lend a hand.